La Victoria District, Lima: Subdivisions

 La Victoria is home to one of the most popular football teams in Peru, Alianza Lima.
 The Alejandro Villanueva Stadium is located near the housing project Hooch in the southern part of La Victoria.
 Today's La Victoria offers residents and visitors parks and cultural attractions.

 Geography

+La Victoria is part of Lima's Cono Centro, an unofficial subregion of the city.

 Boundaries

 It borders to the north and northeast with the district of Lima, to the east with the district of San Luis, to the southeast with the district of San Borja, to the south with the district of San Isidro, and to the west with the district of Lince and again with the Lima district.